samer-khaled22/movies-single-page-app/README.md

 - Responsive to different screen sizes.

+### Important Note:
+Installing dependencies is required before running this project.

 Note: TV shows can't be added to favorites because it wasn't available in the API used for registered users.